 It just so happens that Sweet and Sour Sauce is my favorite version of any dish on a Chinese menu.
 Shrimp is a decent choice.

 The TIPS Section provided a helpful suggestion which I actually utilized in this post.
 I used apple cider vinegar for its extra tangy flavor.

 There’s so many ingredients in this recipe.
 I substituted sliced bamboo shoots for water chestnuts.
 Bamboo, water chestnuts, same thing.

 It was easy to put together the sauce with the reserved pineapple juice, apple cider vinegar, brown sugar, cornstarch, chicken base, and brown mustard because it’s the closest to dry mustard that we had in the house at the time.
 I made this first before I started chopping.

 It was quick work to chop the onion, carrots and bamboo shoots.
 I made the pieces similar sized so they will cook evenly.

-This time, I used the large skillet instead of the flat bottomed wok that I used in a prior Simply Delicious Recipe.
-I let the veggies saute a little longer and then I pulled them from the pan to get ready for heating up the shrimp.
+This time, I used the large skillet instead of the flat bottomed wok that I used in a prior Simply Delicious recipe.
+I let the veggies sauté a little longer and then I pulled them from the pan to get ready for heating up the shrimp.